Research tracks

 - to simulate the freight transport system and its agent behaviour via transport models SYMBIT and TRABAM.

-- Integrate, advise, and mobilise the different actors within the mobility and logistics ecosystems in research and assessments.
+- advise, and mobilise the different actors within the mobility and logistics ecosystems in research and assessments.